 It is not an accident that most men start thinking of getting married as soon as they get their first job.
 This is not only because now they can afford it, but because having somebody at home who takes care of you is the only condition not to go crazy after a day spent on an assembly line or at a desk.
 Every woman knows that this is what she should be doing to be a true woman and have a ‘successful’ marriage. . . .
 It is no accident that we find the most unsophisticated machismo in the working class family: the more blows the man gets at work the more his wife must be trained to absorb them, the more he is allowed to recover his ego at her expense.
 You beat your wife and vent your rage against her when you are frustrated or overtired by your work or when you are defeated in a struggle (to go into a factory is itself a defeat).

-Men were to blame for the devaluation of domestic work in the sense that they played along with their assigned roles as breadwinners keeping one foot out the door: they were expected to go do what their employer wanted, avoiding their wives and kids for many of their waking hours, and then come home to perform as boss and disciplinarian, and still somehow not become alienated from the home project.
+Men were to blame for the devaluation of domestic work, in the sense that they played along with their assigned roles as breadwinners who kept one foot out the door: they were expected to go and do what their employer wanted, and to treat their wives and kids as distractions from the important work; and then they were expected to come home and perform as boss and disciplinarian, without growing alienated from the home project.
 Some wore those responsibilities well.
 Others, as in the Stanford Prison Experiment, did not.
 Likewise, some women performed well in the role of subordinate homebody, and some didn’t.
-But the primary problem was not with these individuals’ attempts to survive in that dysfunctional arrangement; it was, rather, with the arrangement itself.
+But, as at Stanford, the primary problem was not with these individuals’ attempts to survive in that dysfunctional arrangement; it was, rather, with the arrangement itself.
 Home, the workplace, and domestic services would have been very different in a culture in which lawmakers were primarily concerned, not with helping businesses achieve rising profitability, but rather with steering business and government to create and maintain deeply satisfactory homes and communities.

-The social focus on the needs of the employer, rather than of the home, seems to have been compatible with an odd but important version of individualism.
-If dominative and not infrequently abusive men were writing the rules, and were determined to maintain male freedom to operate as solo agents, to attract new females, and perhaps to leave the wife and kids behind, then it would make sense to prioritize the employer-employee relationship resulting in marketable skills and portable funds.
-Ironically, that approach produced vast conformity in standardized workplaces, work hours, and work roles.
+The social focus on the needs of the employer, rather than of the home, seems to have been compatible with an odd version of individualism.
+If powerful — in important ways, abusive — men were writing the rules, and for their own benefit strove to maintain male freedom to operate as solo agents, to attract new females, and perhaps to leave the wife and kids behind, then it would make sense to prioritize the employer-employee relationship resulting in marketable skills and portable funds.
+It worked for them.
+But for the ordinary men, ironically, that approach produced vast conformity in standardized workplaces, work hours, and work roles.
 Not very individualistic!
 If individualism for all had been a driving ideal, the most successful homes and communities would have been those consisting of real individuals, pursuing their own abilities and motivations in ways that made sense to them — not cookie-cutter careerists all trying to squeeze into the same narrow expectations and opportunities.